The Collaborative Market Data Network -

 In the Collaborative Bond and Money Market Data Model, developments in the Global Financial System can be measured through field Market.

-A Global Financial System is the interconnected network of institutions, markets, instruments, and infrastructures that facilitates the flow of capital across national borders.
+A Global Financial System is the interconnected network of institutions, markets, instruments, agreements, regulations and infrastructures that facilitates the flow of capital across national borders.
 It enables cross-border borrowing, lending, and investment through international banking, money markets, and bond markets, linking surplus and deficit economies while supporting global capital allocation and risk sharing.

 At its core, the global system connects sovereigns, financial institutions, corporates, and investors across jurisdictions, allowing capital to move to where it is most needed while redistributing currency, credit, and liquidity risks internationally.